nice-game-hints/machinarium/city/penthouse/dome.md

 '7.0: 108'.
 You'll need to find a place where you can input those numbers. ^[It seems to be a frequency for a radio.]

 ## Tell me what to do.
 Head back inside the dome, and look at the radio machine on the left side of the room.
-You can use the left dial to select '108' and right dial to select '7'.W
+You can use the left dial to select '108' and right dial to select '7'.

 # What now?
 The radio has started playing a very specific tune - and the panel on the side of the dome wants you to repeat it.
 Hope you've got a good ear for musical notes!

 # Nudge me in the right direction.
-From left to right, the first few notes are:
+From left to right, the first four notes are:
 * 1
 * 4
 * 2
+* 3

+There are three more notes to play in the sequence.

 ## Give me the solution.
 * 1